 Create a File Query

-Create a query to investigate the connections between file activity and endpoints.
+From the Cortex® XDR™ management console, you can create a query to investigate the connections between file activity and endpoints.

 Some examples of file queries you can run include:

 - Files related to process activity that exist on specific endpoints.

 - Enter the search criteria for the file events query.

 - File activity—Select the type or types of file activity you want to search:All,Create,Read,Rename,Delete, orWrite.

 - File attributes—Define any additional process attributes for which you want to search.
 Use a pipe (|) to separate multiple values (for examplenotepad.exe|chrome.exe).
 By default, Cortex XDR will return the events that match the attribute you specify.
 To exclude an attribute value, toggle the=option to=!.
 Attributes are:

 To specify an additional exception (match this value except), click the+to the right of the value and specify the exception value.

 - PREVIOUS NAME—Previous name of a file.